History of Sex in Cinema:

 Where the Truth Lies (2005)

-It told about an amoral and pill-popping comedy duo team in 1957, resembling Dean Martin and Jerry Lewis:
+The erotic film was set in two time periods (1957 and 15 years later in 1972).
+In the earlier story, it told about an amoral and pill-popping comedy duo funny-man team in 1957 resembling Dean Martin and Jerry Lewis:

-Later, it was revealed that she was killed because she witnessed Vince's closet bisexuality-homosexuality during a threesome sex scene between Maureen, Vince and Lanny in their Miami suite the night before the telethon, in which Lanny screamed at Vince for attempting anal sex with him as he made love in the missionary position to Maureen:
+Later, it was revealed that she was killed because she witnessed Vince's closeted bisexuality-homosexuality during an attempted threesome sex scene in their Miami hotel room the night before the 39-hour telethon.
+Lanny screamed at Vince for attempting anal sex with him as he made love in the missionary position to Maureen:

-Her killing was a psychosexually-related crime committed by Lanny's bodyguard and valet Reuben (David Hayman) who smothered her with a pillow in order to silence her and presumably protect his employers from blackmail and ruin.
+Her killing was a psychosexually-related crime committed by Lanny's bodyguard, assistant and valet Reuben (David Hayman) who had smothered her with a pillow in order to silence her and protect his employment from blackmail and ruin for bisexuality.